UBC-MDS/532_group17/README.md

 ## Contributing

 Interested in contributing?
 You are welcomed to make contribution on VanArt App.
 We appreciate for your further thoughts including but not limited to:
--   The up-to-dated data that contains the information of more art pieces
+-   The up-to-dated data that contains the information of more art pieces and the art pieces after 2022
 -   The information of the artist of these public arts

 Also, please check out the [contributing](CONTRIBUTING.md) guidelines.
 Please note that this project is released with a [Code of Conduct](CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.